junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Going further, we should avoid merging PRs that one maintainer outright disagrees with and instead work towards a solution that is acceptable to everybody.
 Note all the _should_-s - exceptions can be made if justifiable (e.g. maintainers don't react or there is reason to hurry).

-A pull request is accepted by squashing the commits and fast-forwarding master, making each bug fix or feature appear atomically on master.
+A pull request is accepted by squashing the commits and fast-forwarding `main`, making each bug fix or feature appear atomically on `main`.
 This can be achieved with GitHub's [_squash and merge_](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) feature.

 ### Commit Message